 Walk here for a while and you’ll see how delicious food and wines Australia produces.

-Now we have seen the main sights of Melbourne, the city centre on foot and by tram and Fitzroy Gardens, Melbourne Museum, Lygon Street and Victoria Market by the tourist bus.
+Now we have seen the main sights of Melbourne, the city centre, Fitzroy Gardens, Melbourne Museum, Lygon Street and Victoria Market.

-Maybe you still want some Australian beach life?
+Maybe you still want to see what Australian beach life is like?

 South Melbourne Beach